raphaellepuschitz/SVG-World-Map/README.md

 #### Calling back from the map

-As seen in the options setup, there are five callback functions for over, out, click, table and date, which can also have custom names:
+As seen in the options setup, there are six callback functions for over, out, click, coords, table and date, which can also have custom names:

 ```js
 var options = {